My personal website where I can present my skills, showcase my projects, share notes and impressions of my activities.

 Screenshot: Development of a component

-Implementation of the new "News Teaser" component, using Gulp with a task in watch mode to have the CSS rebuilt automatically.
+Implementation of the new "News Teaser" component, using Gulp with a task in watch mode to have the CSS rebuild automatically.

 Screenshot: Edit image with Krita